sahan-nirodha24/Temp-App/README.md

 User Converted To The Kelvin Value Into The Fahrenheit Value
 ![Screenshot 2024-12-20 222512](https://github.com/user-attachments/assets/d661d972-6070-4ca1-a31a-a99f5376a085)

-User Enter The Empty Value And Converted The Value
+User Enter The Empty Value And Press The Convert Button
 ![Screenshot 2024-12-20 222550](https://github.com/user-attachments/assets/632f569f-2018-40a8-aacb-3cd711d83842)